Learn about the features of our forum.

 You can create a new topic by clicking the “New Topic” button here:

 or by clicking the “Reply as linked topic” text to the right of a post (it appears when you hover on the post):

 If you would like to contribute to a discussion, you will notice several “reply” buttons.
 Clicking the reply button next to a post or at the bottom of the thread will open the Composer on the bottom of the screen.
 The left side of the Composer is for typing.
 The right side gives you a preview of what your post will look like to everyone else.

 To quote someone in your reply, select the text you wish to quote, then press any reply button.

-To ping someone in your reply, mention their name.
+To send a notification to, or mention, someone in your reply, type their name.
 To do that, type

 @, and an autocompleter will pop up, which you can select their username from.